pkgconf/pkgconf/README.md

     $ make
     $ sudo make install

-## compiling `pkgconf` and `libpkgconf` with CMake (usually for Windows)
+## compiling `pkgconf` and `libpkgconf` with Meson (usually for Windows)

-pkgconf is compiled using CMake on Windows.
-In theory, you could also use CMake to build on UNIX, but this is not recommended at this time as it pkgconf is typically built much earlier than CMake.
+pkgconf is compiled using [Meson](https://mesonbuild.com) on Windows.
+In theory, you could also use Meson to build on UNIX, but this is not recommended at this time as it pkgconf is typically built much earlier than Meson.

-    $ mkdir build
+    $ meson setup build -Dtests=false
-    $ cd build
+    $ meson compile -C build
-    $ cmake ..
-    $ make
-    $ sudo make install
+    $ meson install -C build

 There are a few defines such as SYSTEM_LIBDIR, PKGCONFIGDIR and SYSTEM_INCLUDEDIR.
 However, on Windows, the default PKGCONFIGDIR value is usually overridden at runtime based